anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-recommendations/readme.md

 * **Usage of Latent Vectors**
   * Especially useful for brand-new users who haven't reviewed anything yet.
   * Show more products **similar** to the current product.
   * To suggest movies similar to the user has watched:
-  * We use the matrices to find the movie which is the closest rating set to selected one.
+    * We use the matrices to find a movie which has a rating closest to the selected one.
     * We first find the features for the selected movie.
     * Then we find the difference, get the absolute values for the differences and find the sums.
-  * On sorting the results, we get the movies that are most similar to the selected one in decreasing order.
+    * On sorting the results, we get the movies that are the most similar to the selected one in decreasing order.

 ## Testing Our System